mandriv/swifty-app/app/README.md

 ### Set up
 0. Make sure you have npm and yarn installed.
 You also need Xcode or Android Studio for ios / android emulators.
-1. Install the dependencies `yarn install`
+1. While in `/app` directory, install the dependencies - `yarn install`

 #### Android development
 Either run the project placed in `/android` directly in Android Studio or: